bloominstituteoftechnology/node-db1-project/README.md

   - list orders grouped by customer showing the number of orders per customer.
       ##SELECT customerid, count(customerid) as "# of orders", * FROM [Orders] group by customerid order by "# of orders";
   - list orders grouped by customer's city showing number of orders per city.

   - add a customer using your information.
+    ##insert into [Customers] (customername, contactname, address, city, postalcode, country) values ("Aleczander Jordan", "Sonya Jordan", "114 Roundabout Way", "Manitoba", "123458", "Benin");
   - add 2 products.
+      ## insert into [Products] (productname, supplierid, categoryid, unit, price) values ('iPhone', 1, 1, '24bags', 19), ('Air Guitar', 2, 2, '3 crates', 1000);
-  - add 2 orders with you as the customer.
+  - add 2 orders with you as the customer. insert into [Orders] (customerid, employeeid, orderdate, shipperid) values (92, 4, '2018-07-30', 3);
+  insert into [Orders] (customerid, employeeid, orderdate, shipperid) values (92, 2, '2018-07-30', 2);
   - delete all users that have no orders.

 Clicking the `Restore Database` in that page will repopulate the database with the original data and discard all changes you have made.